GameBrief · General

 Tactical uses against the cave (not your friends):

 Pratfall's physics engine reacts to the explosion in detail.
 Ragdolls fly, terrain shifts, items get scattered.
-The cinematic value of a well-placed bomb is part of why the game has 95% positive Steam reviews.
+The cinematic value of a well-placed bomb is part of why the game holds 91% Very Positive Steam reviews.

 Pratfall doesn't show inventory limits prominently, but practically you can't haul every item from every chamber.
 When you're choosing what to carry forward: